-Part-time lecturers often teach across all of our programs.
-Field supervision occurs in the following programs: Teacher Certification programs in K-8 Special Education, Secondary (Mathematics or Science), and K-8 TELL (Teaching English Language Learners), and Educational Administration certification (principal preparation).
+Part-time lecturers may teach across all of our programs or just in one program.
+Field supervisors supervise candidates in these programs: Teacher Certification programs in K-8 Special Education, Secondary (Mathematics or Science), and K-8 TELL (Teaching English Language Learners), and Educational Administration certification (principal preparation).

 3. APPLICATION MATERIALS

 Review the Application Instructions for an overview and list of required application materials.

 Cindy Valerio, Director of Operations, email: email@example.com, 253-692-4432 and Donna Braboy, Program Support Supervisor, email: firstname.lastname@example.org, 253-692-4431 will serve as your main points of contacts.
 They will send announcements, program and campus information, and send general communication by email throughout the quarter.
 Please feel free to contact them via phone or email if you have questions.